oterrab/portfolio-projects/educacao-es/README.md

 In this code I analysed educational data from my home state.
 The educational data consist in state schools and students who passed, failed and those who dropped out of school.

-This is an analisys of schools per counties aggregating them by their unique schools number called INEP.
+This is an analisys of schools per counties aggregating them by their unique school number called INEP.

 ![Schools per Counties](output/images/escolaxmunicipios.png)